All Episodes

 This is right in the aftermath of the famous Citizens United Supreme Court ruling that basically freed up spending in elections.

-and he's he's trying to conjure up hey maybe we could stretch the law here sound familiar when you think about the McDonald ruin to try to bring conspiracy cases that email prompts a meeting with the IRS the Justice Department goes over meets with Lois Lerner and that starts the IRS on its great uh witch hunt against nonprofits something that the Treasury Inspector General ultimately concluded was an improper use of the IRS resources.
+The Justice Department goes over, meets with Lois Lerner, and that starts the IRS on its great witch hunt against the nonprofit, something that the Treasury Inspector General ultimately concluded was an improper use of the IRS resources.

 It's a great question, right?